devnull-tools/boteco/channels/boteco-channel-irc/README.md

 - `irc.invited`: when boteco is invited to join a channel, it will tell you which channel and who invited
 - `irc.kicked`: when boteco is kicked from a channel, it will tell you which channel and who kicked
-- `irc.disconnected`: when boteco is disconnected form the IRC (of course you need to subscribe a channel that is not the `irc`)

 ## IRC Operations